 Click any word in a definition or example to find the entry for that word

-the departure of the United Kingdom from the European Union
+the situation of the United Kingdom leaving the European Union